reality/dbot/README.md

     user meant: I am a turtle.

-The regular expression for this module also accepts two asterisks at the beginning of the correction, or at the end, and also accepts several words as corrections, and deals with these fairly intelligently.
+The regular expression for this module also accepts two asterisks at the beginning of the correction, or at the end; it also accepts several words as the correction and deals with these fairly intelligently.
 Users may also attempt to correct another users like so:

     > userone: I am a tutrle.